Custom Map Canvas Overlays and Rendering in PyQGIS

 4. Define Accurate Bounding Boxes

-The boundingRect() method (the QGraphicsItem override QGIS calls) is critical for canvas invalidation.
+The boundingRect() override is critical for canvas invalidation efficiency.
 Return a QRectF in canvas coordinates that fully encompasses your geometry.
-Underestimating bounds causes clipping; overestimating causes performance degradation due to excessive redraw regions.
-Add a small padding buffer (e.g., 2–4 pixels) to account for stroke width and anti-aliasing bleed.
+Underestimating bounds causes visible clipping; overestimating causes performance degradation because the graphics scene repaints a larger-than-necessary dirty rectangle.
+Add a small padding buffer (2–4 pixels) to account for stroke width and anti-aliasing bleed.

 python